Addiction at Work

 Mining leads all industries in “past-month heavy alcohol use” and ranks fourth for “past-year substance use” disorder rates.
 However, “past-month illicit drug use” rates are the third lowest of all industries.

-Alcohol is by far the most common substance abused in the mining industry.
+Alcohol is by far the most common substance misused in the mining industry.
 Roster systems may contribute to the problem.
 Miners usually work for two to three weeks and then take one week of leave.
 It is during this time away from the workplace that heavy alcohol consumption typically occurs.

 Construction